ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 ### **2-mosaic-vertical-label-left.lua**

 Overlays a vertical filename label(without file extension) on the left edge of each book cover in mosaic view.
 The label is rotated 90° so the title reads bottom to top.
-Folder tiles are left unlabelled.

 Configurable constants at the top of the file:
 - LABEL_ALPHA — opacity (default 0.80)